AlexanderOtavka/ticktock/README.md

 ### Making a .pem File From a .p12 File
 Run
 `openssl pkcs12 -in path/to/p12/file.p12 -out service-account-secret-key.pem -nodes`
-from project root, replacing
+from the project root, replacing `path/to/p12/file.p12` with the correct path.
-`path/to/p12/file.p12` with the correct path.
-Note, \*.p12 files are .gitignored, so it is okay to put them in the project root, to keep everything together.
+Note, \*.p12 and \*.pem files are .gitignored, so it is okay to put them in the project root, to keep everything together.